docker/docs/docker-for-windows/faqs.md

 [docker/for-win](https://github.com/docker/for-win/issues) issue trackers.
 If an issue is closed, Docker Inc. will remove the referenced diagnostics bundles within 30 days.
 You may also request the removal of a diagnostics bundle by either specifying the diagnostics ID or through your GitHub ID (if the diagnostics ID is mentioned in a GitHub issue).
-Docker Inc. will only use the data in the diagnostics bundle to investigate specific user issues, but may derive high level (non-personal) metrics such as the rate of issues from it.
+Docker Inc. will only use the data in the diagnostics bundle to investigate specific user issues, but may derive high-level (non-personal) metrics such as the rate of issues from it.

 ### Can I use Docker Desktop with the Swarm mode?